fishberg/bwsi-dashboard/index.md

 # Frequently Asked Questions (FAQ) re.
 Beaver Works Summer Institute

-Note: BWSI is managed with just a few people, *PLEASE* make every effort to read or *search for your keyword/question* on this FAQ and to find the answers prior to emailing staff bwsi-admin@mit.edu
+### Note: BWSI is managed with just a few people, *PLEASE* make every effort to read or *search for your keyword/question* on this FAQ and to find the answers prior to emailing staff bwsi-admin@mit.edu

-# We have not yet opened the online course registration for 2021.
-At this time, we do not know if we will be offering in-person, virtual or both, but we will be providing a program in 2021!
-We expect that the July synchronous program will start on July 5, 2021.
+## We have not yet opened the online course registration for 2021.
+At this time, we know that we will be providing a program in 2021, we do not know if it will be in-person, virtual or both!
+The online courses open by Jan 31, and we expect that the July synchronous program will start on July 5, 2021.

 ## The information below was for the 2020 cohort, and links may be out of date until we are ready to start the 2021 program.
 ## Check our [website](https://beaverworks.ll.mit.edu/CMS/bw/bwsi) for information as we have it available.